 A Timely Warning may be issued for the following Uniform Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) crime classifications: murder/non-negligent manslaughter, robbery, burglary, motor vehicle theft, major incidents of arson, and other Clery crimes as determined necessary by the Chief of Police or their designee.
 Cases of aggravated assault and sexual assault are evaluated on a case-by-case basis, depending on the facts of the case and the information known to UMPD.
+Crimes that occur outside the Campus' Clery geography, or are a non-Clery crime, will be evaluated on a case-by-case basis.
+If information related to these crimes warrants the public to be notified, then a UM Alert may be issued.

-In the event a crime is reported or a situation arises within the UM Clery geography (on campus, on campus residential Facilities, public property, or non-campus property), that, in the judgment of the Chief of Police or their designee constitutes a serious or continuing threat, a campus wide "Timely Warning Notice" will be issued.
+In the event a crime is reported or a situation arises within the University of Montana Clery geography (on campus, on campus residential Facilities, public property, or non-campus property), that, in the judgment of the Chief of Police or their designee constitutes a serious or continuing threat, a campus wide "Timely Warning Notice" will be issued.
 The contents of a "Timely Warning Notice" includes the following information:

 - the date and time of occurrence

 - the time reported

 - the location of the incident (This can be very general to avoid identifying victims of crime)

 - crime classification

-- a brief summary of the incident
+- · a brief summary of the incident

-- a physical description (when pertinent and available)
+- · a physical description (when pertinent and available)

-- whether the case is under investigation
+- · whether the case is under investigation

-- sufficient pertinent information to inform the community
+- · sufficient pertinent information to inform the community

-- resources, safety, and prevention tips
+- · resources, safety, and prevention tips

 - where to report additional information (911 or UMPD 243-4000).

 The Chief of Police, and/or the Clery Compliance Professional, and/or the AVP Campus Operations, Preparedness and Response or their designees, typically assess crime reports for potential issuance of Timely Warnings.
-Any of these officials may consult with the Interim Director of Resident Education & Community Standards, the Executive Director of Housing and Community Standards, the Lieutenant of Operations, and/or the Vice Provost for Student Success.
+Any of these officials may consult with the Interim Director of Resident Education & Community Standards, the Executive Director of Housing and Community Standards, the Lieutenant of Operations, and/or the Vice Provost for Student Success and Campus Life.